 Enter iPhone DFU Mode

-Step 1: Use a cable to connect the device to a computer that has the iTunes app and start the app.
+• Step 1: Use a cable to connect the device to a computer that has the iTunes app and start the app.

-Step 2: With the device turned off hold both the Home and Lock buttons simultaneously for 10 seconds.
+• Step 2: With the device turned off hold both the Home and Lock buttons simultaneously for 5 seconds.

-Step 3: Release the Lock button but continue pressing the Home button until the iTunes app detects a phone under recovery.
+• Step 3: Release the Lock button but continue pressing the Home button until the iTunes app detects a phone under recovery.
 The device's screen will however remain black.

-For iPhone versions 7 and 7 Plus:
+• iPhone 7 and 7 Plus

-Step 1: Connect the device to a computer by way of a USB cable.
+• Step 1: Connect the device to a computer by way of a USB cable.

-Step 2: Simultaneously press both the Side and Volume Down buttons.
+• Step 2: Simultaneously press both the Side and Volume Down buttons.

-Step 3: With the Volume Down button still pressed stop pressing the Side button.
+• Step 3: With the Volume Down button still pressed stop pressing the Side button.

-For iPhone versions 8 and later:
+• iPhone 8 and Later

-Step 1: Launch the iTunes app after connecting the device by way of a USB cable.
+• Step 1: Launch the iTunes app after connecting the device by way of a USB cable.

-Step 2: Swiftly press both Volume buttons starting with the upper one.
+• Step 2: Swiftly press both Volume buttons starting with the upper one.

-Step 3: Press down the Side button until the screen is darkened and press down both the Volume Down and Side buttons.
+• Step 3: Press down the Side button until the screen is darkened and press down both the Volume Down and Side buttons.

-Step 5: iTunes app will signal you that a device under recovery has been detected.
+• Step 5: iTunes app will signal you that a device under recovery has been detected.

-The iTunes app will always indicate when the iPhone enters Recovery Mode.
-You should note that if your device displays anything on the screen such as the Apple logo or a signal for you to connect to iTunes the process has failed and you should try again.
+Note: You should note that if your device displays anything on the screen such as the Apple logo or a signal for you to connect to iTunes the process has failed and you should try again.
 The Apple logo normally indicates that the device is restarting and you pressed the buttons for a long time.

-Exit DFU Mode
+Exit iPhone DFU Mode

 The process of exiting DFU mode is also different across devices.

-For iPhone 7 and iPhone 7 Plus: press and hold the Side button and Volume Down button until your device reboots.
+• For other devices: press and hold the Home button and the Lock button until your device restart.

 Part 2.
 Recovery Mode – What You Need to Know